SjulsonLab/fast_CCG/README.md

 To compile it on Linux or MacOS, use:

-gcc -shared -o libCCGEngine.so CCGEngine.c
+gcc -shared -Ofast -o libCCGEngine.so CCGEngine.c

 I used GPT4 to translate the original CCGHeart code from MATLAB/mex to Python/ctypes.
 The C code runs, and I think the output is correct, but I haven't tested it.
 The